-At every phase of implementing a knowledge management program, putting the right people in the right place is crucial.
-A team of experts should be created to own the platform’s responsibilities ranging from owning the platform to creating content, training users, fixing technical bugs, and communicating the technology change across the organization.
+At every phase of implementing a knowledge management process, putting the right people in the right place is crucial.
+A team of experts should be created to own the platform’s responsibilities, from owning the platform to creating content, training users, fixing technical bugs, and communicating the technology change across the organization.

 To begin with, assign a KM owner who will own the platform end-to-end, from creating content to adopting the platform.
-The KM owner builds the platform, assigns tasks, manages it, and acts as a point of contact for everything related to it.
+The KM owner builds the platform, assigns tasks, manages it, and acts as a point of contact for everything related.

 Depending upon the scale of the KMS, a knowledge owner can be a single person or a team of experts.
 The knowledge owner(s) select knowledge creators who should essentially be the best performing and knowledgeable employees from each department to own content creation on the platform.

 While building a team of knowledgeable experts, do not miss out on your best-performing agents, as they are on the front lines of customer service and have the potential to contribute extensively to build valuable content.